FollyMaddy/RetroRun/README.md

 Issue with RetroRun => opening with other programs :

-On raspbian,  zip or or some octet files will not open with other programs anymore if using RetroRun
+On raspbian,  zip or some octet files will not open with other programs anymore if using RetroRun

 So if you want them to open with another program than RetroRun use option : open with !!!